i-dream-of-ai/edgeone-pages/README.md

 1. **EdgeOne Pages Functions** - A serverless computing platform that allows execution of JavaScript/TypeScript code at the edge.

 2. **Key Implementation Details** :

    - Uses EdgeOne Pages KV store to store and serve the HTML content
    - Automatically generates a public URL for each deployment
    - Handles API errors with appropriate error messages

 3. **How it works** :

-   - The MCP server accepts HTML content through the `deploy-html` tool
+   - The MCP server accepts HTML content through the `deploy_html` tool
    - It connects to EdgeOne Pages API to get the base URL
    - Deploys the HTML content using the EdgeOne Pages KV API
    - Returns a publicly accessible URL to the deployed content